 I am a human geographer interested in the social, cultural and political workings of the world around us.
 When I look at the world, I see a world in which space matters.
 We don’t just live our lives outside of a geographical context; we live our lives in spaces and places.
 Spaces and places are not just the canvas of our lives, we are implicit in making this world around us, via the daily routines we enact in place and through the exceptional moments we may be a part of.
 My recent work explores these interests in the context of theories of place-making and mobility, with a primary focus on the seas and oceans.

 I have written widely in this area, as well as publishing on an area of teaching I am most passionate about: the dissertation.
-I am the author and editor of 6 books, including the volumes, Water Worlds: Human Geographies of the Ocean (Ashgate, 2014), The Mobilities of Ships (Routledge, 2015), Carceral Mobilities (Routledge, 2017) and Territory Beyond Terra (Rowan and Littlefield, 2018) and Living with the Seas (Routledge, 2018); the discipline-wide textbook, Your Human Geography Dissertation (Sage, 2017); and the recent monograph, Rebel Radio: Sound, Space, Society (Palgrave, 2017).
+I am the author and editor of 7 books, including the volumes, Water Worlds: Human Geographies of the Ocean (Ashgate, 2014), The Mobilities of Ships (Routledge, 2015), Carceral Mobilities (Routledge, 2017); Territory Beyond Terra (Rowan and Littlefield, 2018) and Living with the Seas (Routledge, 2018); the discipline-wide textbook, Your Human Geography Dissertation (Sage, 2017); and the recent monograph, Rebel Radio: Sound, Space, Society (Palgrave, 2017).

 My interest in human geography began as an undergraduate student where I studied for a BSc in Human Geography and Town Planning (2006) at Cardiff University.
 I then went on to complete an MA in Cultural Geography (2007) and a PhD in Human Geography (2011) at Royal Holloway, University of London, sponsored by an Economic and Social Research Council Grant.

 Before arriving in Liverpool I spent 4 years as a Lecturer at the Department of Geography and Earth Sciences at Aberystwyth University (2012-2016).
 Prior to this I was a Teaching Associate in Human Geography in the Department of Geography, University of Sheffield (2011-2012) and a Teaching Assistant during my PhD at Royal Holloway (2007-2011).
-I was promoted to Senior Lecturer at Liverpool in 2017.
+I was promoted to Senior Lecturer in 2017.

 - Winner of the Alastair Pilkington Prize for Teaching Innovation (University of Liverpool 2017)